PTC-Education/Candy-Sorter/README.md

 ## Set up Raspberry Pi
-1. Flash clean image of raspian to an SD card, boot up pi, and connect to internet
+1. Flash clean image of raspian to an SD card, boot up pi, and connect to internet.
+Setup instructions can be found on [this page](https://www.raspberrypi.org/documentation/setup/).
 1. Connect to pi over vnc (recommended) or headless with ssh
-1. Enable I2C pins and remote GPIO control
+1. Enable I2C pins and remote GPIO control from the "Interfaces" menu after typing `sudo raspi-config`
 1. Clone this repo
 `
 git clone https://github.com/PTC-Education/Candy-Sorter